Airbus lost $1.3 billion amid pandemic; expects better 2021

 Airbus delivered 566 aircraft last year and expects to deliver about the same number this year, the company said.
 It took in 268 commercial plane orders, down from 768 the year before.

-Both figures were well down from normal recent years, but above those from struggling U.S. rival Boeing.
+Both figures were well down from normal recent years, but above those from struggling Boeing.

 Boeing Co. got a bump in orders and deliveries of new planes in December, but it wasn’t enough to salvage the year.
 It notably suffered from continuing cancellations of its 737 Max jet, which was grounded for 21 months after crashes in Indonesia and Ethiopia killed 346 people.